 Journalism • Photography • Lifestyle • Events

 Nearly everything I’ve learned about Fallert and the FM 1000 came from work released by Motorrad magazine in Germany, which is also the original source of these images.
 The focus begins with the special projects Fallert completed at the BMW car and motorcycle dealership he founded in 1964, then extended towards his intentions of building a better, faster BMW for those riders who wanted one.
 Higher rpms generate more horsepower, so Fallert ditched the standard OHV and pushrods to remake a modern version of BMW’s OHC RS54 Rennsport works racer.
 Studies suggest Fallert based his redesigned twin on the R100, but that may have been for press purposes.
 It’s likely the older, ‘Slash’ twins were in the mix too.
-The 4v heads fitting overhead cams are driven by shafts and bevel gears from a train of gears in the front cavity.
-The oil pump and most of the crankcase was retained but not much else.
-96mm bores bump capacity to 1000cc and with special 45mm DellOrto carbs, engine output increased to 110-hp @ 8500 rpm.
+The OHC, 4v heads are driven by shafts with bevels from a train of gears in the front cavity.
+The oil pump and most of the crankcase was retained but little else.
+96mm bores bump capacity to 1000cc and with special 45mm DellOrto carbs engine output increased to 110-hp @ 8500 rpm.
 Last versions used 5-degree canted cylinders on special blocks, making the engine a true 170-degree v-twin.
-Mounted in a highly modified BMW frame, Fallert’s FM 1000 could touch 160-mph.
+Mounted in a modified BMW frame Fallert’s FM 1000 could touch 160-mph.

 Moto Martin Honda (France)